snap-one/c4next-driver-development/activities/activity-01.md

 ## Set Up the Project and Package the Driver

+In this activity, you will get the project set up and do an initial compile of the driver so that you can repeat the process as you develop.

 1. In **Visual Studio Code** press **Ctrl - `** to open the **integrated terminal**.
 2. In the **integrated terminal**, enter the virtual environment:
 ```sh